carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 A [report](https://www.techrepublic.com/article/why-85-of-ai-projects-fail/) has suggested that 85% of AI projects “ultimately fail to deliver on their intended promises to business”.
 Successfully applying machine learning in a GLAM setting involves a range of challenges including; data quality, identifying ethical concerns building or adapting machine learning models, internal and external communication.

-> ## What does failure mean in your institution
+> ## What does failure mean in your institution?
 >
 > What do you think is the most likely reason an ML project would ‘fail’ in your institution.
 What would ‘failing’ mean?
 {: .discussion}

-\ # TODO illustration of the overall steps of ml application pipeline?
+The stages of a machine learning project will vary depending on the institution, problem being tackled, team etc. However as a broad overview we can think of many projects roughly going through the following steps:

+- Defining the "business" need
+- Creating a project team
+- Gathering data to develop or test the model with
+- Define a metric to optimise
+- Creating a baseline to benchmark machine learning approaches against
+- Creating, adapting or using an existing model
+- Using the model
+- Monitoring the model

+We'll move through these steps in the course of this episode.

 ## What is the "business" need?